barumau/panlingue/eng/G-N.md

 # Nouns

-## Uninflected
+## Only one form

-A noun is a word that names a thing.
+A noun is a word that refers to a concrete or abstract object, such as *person*, *tree*, *house*, *life* and *beauty*.
-Like all words in Panlingue, nouns are invariant.
+Like all words in Panlingue, nouns don't ever change in form.
-So the same form is used in singular and plural, in definite and indefinite, etc.
+The same word form is always used, no matter whether the referred thing is singular or plural, definite or indefinite, subject or object, etc.

-*seke*
+Therefore the same Panlingue word form can correspond to many different word forms in English.

+*haus*
-– a stone, stones, the stone or the stones
+– a house, houses, the house, or the houses
-*meze*
+*mez*
-– a table, tables, the table or the tables
+– a table, tables, the table, or the tables
-*kurse*
+*korse*
-– a chair, chairs, the chair or the chairs
+– a chair, chairs, the chair, or the chairs
 *sui*
-– water
+– water, the water

-Number and definiteness are often known because they were specified earlier in the discussion or because they are general knowledge.
+Number and definiteness are often known because they were previously mentioned in the conversation or because they are general knowledge.
 For example, normally the word
-*sole*
+*sol*
 refers to _the sun_ and
-*lune*
+*lun*
 refers to _the moon_, our only sun and moon.

-## Number
+## Indicating number

-Nouns are unaffected by number, i.e. nouns have the same form in singular and plural.
+Panlingue nouns have the same form in singular (when there is one) and plural (when there is more than one).
-Number can be mentioned with number words when it is needed.

-*kurse*
+Therefore all Panlingue nouns are like the English words _sheep_, _deer_ and _fish_, which also have only one form though they can refer to one or many things.

+In Panlingue, the number is indicated only when it matters and when it is new information.
+It is done simply by inserting a number or a quantity word before the noun.

+*meme*
+– (one or more) sheep
+*un meme*
+– a sheep or one sheep
+*du meme*
+– two sheep
+*tri meme*
+– three sheep
+*multi meme*
+– many sheep

+*korse*
 – a chair or chairs
-*un kurse*
+*un korse*
 – one chair
-*duli kurse*
+*du korse*
 – two chairs
-*sani kurse*
+*tri korse*
 – three chairs
-*poli kurse*
+*multi korse*
-– many chairs; chairs
+– many chairs

+It is possible to specify plurality also by reduplication, by saying the noun two times.

+*haus haus*
+– houses and houses, a variety of houses
+*buk buk*
+– books and books, a variety of books

+Quantity words should not be used together with reduplication.
+Therefore, a phrase like
+*tri buk buk*
+would be superfluous, whereas
+*tri buk*
+('three books') is just perfect.

+## Associative plural

+There is so called **associative plural** in Panlingue.
+It is expressed by the particle
+*men*,
+and the structure
+*X men*
+means 'X and other people associated with X'.

+*Adam men*
+– Adam and his people
+*Maria men*
+– Maria and her people

+The same particle is used also for forming the plural personal pronouns.

+*memen*
+– we = 'I and my people' (not 'many mes')
+*tumen*
+– you = 'you and your people' (not 'many yous')
+*homen*
+– they = 'a certain group of associated people'

+## Proper names

+Proper names are nouns for individual people, places and other things.

+Names of people can be tagged with the universal title of respect *si*.
+Using it shows respect and politeness.
+In Panlingue, you use it in front of someone's name.

+It can be used in formal and informal situations and for all age groups, for all social groups and for all sexes and genders.
+The closest translation for it in English is _Mr_ or _Ms_ or _Mx_.

+There are different customs concerning honorific titles in different cultures.
+In some cultures it is not polite to use someone's name without a title of respect.
+Therefore it is advisable to use
+*si*
+always when you meet new people from different cultures.

+A title of respect can be used with a given name, a family name, or both.

+*si Bili King*
+– Mx Billy King
+*si Bili*
+– Mx Billy
+*si King*
+– Mx King

-## Gender
+## Noun ending?

-Panlingue doesn't have grammatical gender of any type.
-There are no categories like masculine, feminine, neuter, animate or inanimate.
+Nouns can end in any vowel or consonant in Panlingue.
+They don't have dedicated endings, unlike verbs, adverbs and adjectives do.
+As a rule of thumb, those words that **don't end** in the single vowels *-a*, *-u*, *-i* and *-o* are nouns.
+This rule is highly reliable but there are still exceptions to it, including a few cultural loanwords, like
+*piza*
+('pizza, an Italian pie with tomato, cheese and other toppings') and *sushi*
+('a Japanese dish of rice, seaweed and fish'), and many proper names, like *Ana*, *Marta*, *Lili*, *Marko* and *Lulu*.